-Russian Federation, Government: Improvement in the governance of ICTs, including the extension of the principle of multi-stakeholder participationf, which has been so successful on the internet, into other areas of national and international ICT governance.
+Russian Federation, Government: Further deepening and broadening of the multistakeholder process in the in the governance of ICTs, including the extension of the principle of multi-stakeholder participation where all stakeholders are fully aware odf their roles and responsibilities,, which has been so successful in allowing all interested stakeholder to participate in discussions and decision-making on the Internet, into other areas of national and international ICT governance.

+Governments should have an equal role and responsibility for international Internet governance and for ensuring the stability, security and continuity of the Internet, taking into account the convergence of networks, services.

 Canada, Government: Deleted

 ISOC, Civil Society: Deleted

-Emphasizing the importance of maintaining an open Internet based on open standards development processes, and open governance as key enablers for an inclusive knowledge and information societies as a priority issue in the next ten years.
+Emphasizing the importance of maintaining an open Internet based on open standards development processes, and open governance as key enablers for an inclusive knowledge society.

-ISOC, Civil Society: Emphasizing the importance of maintaining an open Internet based on open standards development processes, and open governance as key enablers for an inclusive knowledge and information societies as a priority issue in the next ten years.

-Enabling Internet access for all and Internet as a leapfrog for development.
+ISOC, Civil Society: Emphasizing the importance of maintaining an open Internet based on open standards development processes, and open governance as key enablers for an inclusive knowledge and information societies Enabling Internet access for all and Internet as an enabler for development.

-Enabling Internet access for all and Internet as a leapfrog for development.
+Enabling Internet access for all and Internet as an enabler for development.

-Russian Federation, Government: Ensuring Internet access for all and Internet as a leapfrog for development. the global and open nature of the Internet and the rapid advancement in information and communication technologies as a driving force in accelerating progress towards development in its various forms.
+Russian Federation, Government: Ensuring Internet access for all and Internet as an enabler for development. the global and open nature of the Internet and the rapid advancement in information and communication technologies as a driving force in accelerating progress towards development in its various forms.

-Ensuring
+Ensuring ,through a multistakeholder approach, that all stakeholders have access to best-practice guidelines on safeguarding integrity and cybersecurity when accessing the Internet

-Russian Federation, Government: Ensuring the protection of the internet's security and integritythe protection of the internet's security, stability and integrity.
+Russian Federation, Government: Ensuring ,through a multistakeholder approach, that all stakeholders have access to best-practice guidelines on safeguarding integrity and cybersecurity when accessing the Internet the protection of the internet's security, stability and integrity.

-ISOC, Civil Society: Ensuring ,through a multistakeholder approach, that all stakeholders have access to best-practice guidelines on safeguarding integrity and cybersecurity when accessing the Internet the protection of the internet's security and integrity and lowering the cost of Internet access for users in developing countries.
+ISOC, Civil Society: Ensuring ,through a multistakeholder approach, that all stakeholders have access to best-practice guidelines on safeguarding integrity and cybersecurity when accessing the Internet

+Working towards creating policies that lowerthe cost of Internet access for users in developing countries and LDCs

 Working towards a more culturally and linguistically diverse world, with multi-lingualization of the Internet including email, search engines and native capability for Unicode.